lissyable/welcome-data-/README.md

-# welcome-data-
-new way of data analysis
+#Titanic data analysis using R